 - Little GEMS International - Lincoln Park, Chicago - British Early Years Foundation Stage (EYFS) curriculum.
 Email address firstname.lastname@example.org, website www.littlegemsinternational.com/lincolnpark.

 - Pemberton Valley (proposed, rumoured) / Ravens Crest - possible interest expressed by GEMS back in 2007 to establish a school there.
 Zoning approvals apparently delaying progress.
 Update 14 July 2011 in the publication Whistler Question said there was progress on zoning approval but not clear if GEMS Education or another school operator would build something on the site - the Pemberton mayor, Jordan Sturdy, reportedly said "It may be GEMS, but it may be others. ...
 There are a number of different organizations that have expressed interest in the site."

-- UAE education providers - list of other school groups
+- UAE education providers - list of other school owner and operator groups.

 - [Disabled] Submit URL.